FlyweXD/CSE576/README.md

 # CSE576

 ## Intro
-In this repo, I included three computer vision projects.
+In this repo, I included three computer vision projects when I took the [CV course](https://courses.cs.washington.edu/courses/cse576/19sp/) from UW.
 Every project has several image processing functions you can use as a library.

 ## Feature
 1. C++